XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 3. Install different versions of the Build Tools and Android SDKs as prompted by Android Studio.

-4. Go to Run and select Run 'app' option.
+4. Go to _Run_ and select _Run 'app'_ option.
 This will install the RoboTutor application into your Android device.
+Alternatively, you can build the APK by selecting _Build_ and then _Make Project_.
+Copy the APK generated in _[app](https://github.com/XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/tree/master/app)/build/outputs/apk_ folder to your Android device and install it.

 5. Launch the RoboTutor app from the app drawer.
   (**Note:** The English version of application can be used right after the app launches.
 In case of Swahili version, after launching the app, the user needs to wait for assets extraction to complete.)